 Kay Boyd . . . . . . . . . . . . . . . . .
 204-226-1290

-Selkirk Toastmasters, Where Leaders are Made, celebrating it’s 40th Anniversary in 2019, is an International Organization founded on the principals of Integrity, Respect, Service and Excellence.
+Selkirk Toastmasters, Where Leaders are Made, celebrating its 40th Anniversary in 2019, is an International Organization founded on the principles of Integrity, Respect, Service and Excellence.
 The Selkirk Club meets every Wednesday evening from 7-8:30 pm.
 Come join in the fun as you improve your listening, communication and leadership skills.
 For more information please see our website.
 Visitors are always welcome.

 Jessica Cyr: 204-485-3814